 What have the cast said about Peaky Blinders season 6?

 The truth is, not very much - supposedly Seven Knight keeps his cards very close to his chest.
-But Finn Cole, who plays Michael, recently revealed Polly's divided loyalties between her sons will likely play a big role in the upcoming series.
+But Finn Cole, who plays Michael, revealed in December that Polly's divided loyalties between her sons will likely play a big role in the upcoming series.

 "Well, she might have a decision to make between the two of them," he told Digital Spy.
 "I mean, it's tough.
 What impact could that have on the family?